 This is so easy to make and it is a mix between cake and cookie.
 It definitely has a cookie feel but the lightness of a bake.
 A beautiful combination.
 The blueberries look great studded in the mix before and after cooking.

 I love how the blueberries turn from blue to rich crimson and purple tones when they are cooked.
 It’s such a beautiful colour.
 You can see below the mix of the more cooked pieces and the more gooey versions.
-I love them slightly gooey.
-It’s like brownies, you want them gooey in the middle.
-As they cool they will dry out a little but nothing bad at all.

 This is also a great picnic and lunch box traybake.
 It stores really well and travels well too.
 If you want to move the whole thing easily, remove from the tin and allow to cool and cut up.
 Then put back in the tin to move.
 It will however be strong enough to travel just on a plate.